mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 There hasn't been any time for marketing.
 I think I should be able to explore more marketing channels.
 I've reached out to YouTube reviewers offering them review units, and that's been successful, but there are tons of paid marketing channels I haven't tested at all.
 I think there's a lot of room to grow.

-### Manage TinyPilot on 30 hours per week
+### Manage TinyPilot on 20 hours per week

-This is a continuation of my goal from last year.
-I've been good about not working on TinyPilot during evenings or weekends, but I crave more slack time.
-The times when I most enjoy TinyPilot are  .
-The times I enjoy it least are when there are so many
+I've been disciplined about not working on TinyPilot during evenings or weekends, but I crave more slack time.
+The times when I most enjoy TinyPilot the least are when I have a thousand short-term things to do, and it's more work to delegate them than to do them myself.
+The times I enjoy TinyPilot the most are when everything's running smoothly so that I cna think about ways to grow the business or improve the product.

- I'd like to manage TinyPilot on 30 hours per week so that I have time left over to write and develop new skills.

-I feel like I get stuck in what XX calls the urgent but unimportant quadrant.
-The time I enjoy TinyPilot the most are when I feel like I've gotten through all of my emails and I have time to think about new things to add.
-The times when I enjoy it least are when it feels like there are a thousand little things that need to get done, and I'm the only one in a position to do them.
+This year, I'd like to continue systematizing TinyPilot so that everything runs smoothly if I only work 20 hours per week.
+That would free up time for me to write more or work on software for the fun of it, which I don't get to do now.

 ## Do I still love it?

-When I look back every year, I think about whether I'm happy with my life as a bootstrapped founder.
+When I do these writeups, I think about whether I'm happy with life as a bootstrapped founder.

 This year was definitely my most stressful.

-I like feeling like I'm running a real business.
-There's real money coming in, so I get to make intelligent decisions about how to allocate resources.
-In my previous projects, my businesses would make like $50/month, and at that scale, there's not really any interesting business decisions to make.
+The part I like is that I finally feel like I'm running a real business.
+In my previous projects, revenue would be less than $200/month.
+At that scale, most options for growth are prohibitively expensive. that scale, there's not really any interesting business decisions to make.
 Like, do I hire a competent developer to write four lines of code with that $50?

 And it's not so much being an indie business as much as the type of business I've chosen.
 For TinyPilot, I'm a software business, a hardware business, and an e-commerce business all at once.
 But that has a benefit too of creating a good moat.
 Other developers might see